sparshsah/foggy-demo/demo/finance/orgchart.md

     because senior managers are too busy to deal with an intern.
     These fresh-faced managers are bright and full of energy, and have invariably spent the last three weeks fiddling with and adding to your project spec.
-    Now in principle your mentor's role is to guide you through that project spec and also act as an interface between you and your manager, but keep in mind that the mentors are going to be junior researchers with no management experience.
+    In principle your mentor's role is to guide you through that project spec and also act as an interface between you and your manager, but keep in mind that the mentors are going to be junior researchers with no management experience.
     There's nothing wrong with that per se, but it does mean that in practice they